-- Classified by the LAVC Admissions & Records Office as a CA resident; - Enrolled in at least one unit; and - Meet one of the following criteria in Method A, B or C: - Method A: The student or his/her parent is a verifiable recipient of TANF (formerly AFDC), Cal WORKs, SSP, SSI, General Assistance/General Relief, recipient of the Congressional Medal of Honor, is a child of a recipient or a dependent of a victim of the September 11, 2001 terrorist attack, or the student is a dependent of a deceased or disabled veteran or a dependent of an unmarried surviving spouse of a deceased/disabled member of the CA National Guard.
-The California Department of Veterans Affairs or the National Guard adjutant General Certification of eligibility for a dependent's fee waiver must be submitted with the BOGFW application. - Method B: Family income level by household size does not exceed the eligibility criteria established by the Board of Governors of the State of California.
+- Classified by the LAVC Admissions & Records Office as a California resident; and - Enrolled in at least one unit; and - Meet one of the following criteria in Method A, B or C:

+• Method A: The student or his/her parent is a verifiable recipient of TANF (formerly AFDC), CalWORKs, SSP, SSI, General Assistance/General Relief, recipient of the Congressional Medal of Honor\, is a child of a recipient or a dependent of a victim of the September 11, 2001 terrorist attack\, or the student is an eligible dependent of a deceased law enforcement/fire suppression personnel killed in the line of duty\, or the student is a dependent of a deceased or disabled veteran or a dependent of an unmarried surviving spouse of a deceased/disabled member of the CA National Guard.
+The California Department of Veterans Affairs or the National Guard adjutant General Certification of eligibility for a dependent's fee waiver must be submitted with the BOGFW application.